Denver home called ‘a total disaster’ goes for $429,000 - NewsBreak

 In September 2000, the home sold for $182,900.
 Nearly 20 years later, it’s pending a sale of nearly a quarter-million dollars more.

-It’s one of the reasons some people have said they’re leaving Colorado altogether.
+It’s one of the reasons some people have said they’re leaving Colorado altogether .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.